jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 <a name='deploy_app'></a>
 ##Deploy your app

+**Note**: When you build and deploy, your Bluemix account might be charged.
+For more information, [see the Bluemix Pricing page](https://bluemix.net/#/pricing).

 1. Click **BUILD & DEPLOY**.
-  * When you build and deploy, your Bluemix account might be charged.
-For more information, [see the Bluemix Pricing page](https://bluemix.net/#/pricing).
-To track charges, after you deploy your first build, add the Delivery Pipeline service to your Bluemix space.

 3. On the Pipeline page, click **ADD STAGE**.
 The Stage Configuration page opens.
 ![Click Add A Builder](/tutorials/jazzrtc/images/add_builder.png "Click add a builder")